 The exhibits currently include (left to right):

 Aviation exhibit highlighting local airplane builder Clarence Wissler and local airplane engine designer Larence Rausenberger.
-Wissler’s restored WA-6 will hang from center ring of the atrium in the future.
+Wissler’s restored WA-6 hangs from the center ring of the atrium.

 The Zent/Bellefontaine Automobile Co. built two automobiles in Bellefontaine in the early 1900s – The Zent and The Traveler.
 The Traveler actually won several awards, but the company could not compete with the larger companies and soon folded.